Cath Kidston reveals her 5 golden rules for decorating that she uses in her own home

 (Image credit: Future PLC/Mark O'Flaherty)

-Having a clear idea of how you want to arrange your furniture can help when you're buying a sofa, working out where to put a rug, or making sure you don't trip over side tables and footstools.
+Having a clear idea of how you want to arrange your furniture can help when you're buying one of the best sofas, working out where to put a rug, or making sure you don't trip over side tables and footstools.
 But sometimes what works in your head or on paper doesn't look right in the room itself.
 And in that situation, it's okay to throw out the plan and start again, claims Cath.

 ‘My sitting room is rectangular, and I drew a fairly traditional furniture plan, putting armchairs on either side of the fireplace and a sofa opposite in the middle of the room, with a table behind.
 But it closed up the room so only half of it was being used' she says.
 'Instead, we made two different seating areas in the room, but without shutting it off in the middle.'